faithcoslett/tag-team/status/status1.md

 #### B. Describe how you overcame them

-To learn the framework, we asked Ward for advice and also shared resources with each other in our Discord (codelabs, project walkthroughs, and documentation pertaining to our specific project like using SQL with Flutter).
+To learn the framework, we asked Ward for advice and also shared resources with each other in our Discord (codelabs, project walkthroughs, and documentation pertaining to our specific project needs, like using SQL with Flutter).

 #### C. What challenges are still left?